Tanya Robinson

 Crime

-She has an extensive criminal practice, defending and prosecuting those charged with serious violence including murder and conspiracy to murder, gross negligence manslaughter, serious cruelty (including baby shaking and fracture cases), serious violence (including medical, pathological and blood spatter evidence), arson (including detailed forensic evidence), fraud, firearms (including expert ballistics/firearms evidence), serious drugs (including detailed tachograph opinion and cellsite/telephone evidence) and serious sexual offences (including the cross-examination of vulnerable witnesses, multi-complainant/historic allegations both as leading and junior counsel, familial and stranger rape, diagnostic/non-diagnostic medical evidence, complex computer evidence, sexsomnia, the use of intermediaries and abuse of process).
+Tanya has a substantial criminal practice, defending and prosecuting those charged with serious violence including murder and conspiracy to murder, gross negligence manslaughter, serious cruelty (including baby shaking and fracture cases), serious violence (including medical, pathological and blood spatter evidence), arson (including detailed forensic evidence), fraud, firearms (including expert ballistics/firearms evidence), serious drugs (including detailed tachograph opinion and cellsite/telephone evidence) and serious sexual offences (including the cross- examination of vulnerable witnesses, multi-complainant/historic allegations both as leading and junior counsel, familial and stranger rape, diagnostic/non-diagnostic medical evidence, complex computer evidence, sexsomnia, the use of intermediaries and abuse of process).

 She has obtained stays in very old sexual abuse cases following successful abuse of process arguments.
-She has considerable experience of the use of intermediaries for very young or vulnerable witnesses or defendants with learning difficulties.
 She is a Grade 4 Prosecutor and is on the specialist panel for Rape and Serious Sexual Offences work (RASSO).

 Regulatory

-Tanya prosecutes and defends companies and other organisations for health & safety offences and has advised clients in relation to health & safety issues, corporate manslaughter and gross negligence manslaughter.
+Tanya has prosecuted and defended companies, other organisations and individuals for health & safety offences and advises clients in relation to health & safety issues, corporate manslaughter and gross negligence manslaughter.

-Following her return from maternity leave in 2013, Tanya drafted Ofgem’s new Enforcement Guidelines, published in September 2014 following consultation with stakeholders.
-The Guidelines set out the approach that Ofgem will take to enforcing relevant legislation when regulating the gas and electricity markets in Great Britain.
-They remain in force (although appropriately updated).
+Following a return from maternity leave Tanya drafted Ofgem’s Enforcement Guidelines, which were published in September 2014 following consultation with stakeholders.
+The Guidelines set out the approach that Ofgem would take to enforcing relevant legislation when regulating the gas and electricity markets in Great Britain.
+They remain in force appropriately updated.

 Notable Cases